nualagr/dargan-health-foods/TESTING.md

 ## Unresolved Issues

-Choosing the price options from the dropdown 'Sort by...' select does not take the discount price of a product into account.
+- Choosing the price options, 'Price High to Low' or 'Price Low to High' from the dropdown 'Sort by...' select on the 'Products' page does not take the discount price of a product into account.

+- The pagination buttons rendered, especially on page one, do not make it obvious to the viewer that the page range displayed does not reflect the total number of pages returned.

 ##### back to [top](#table-of-contents)
 ---